datastaxdevs/workshop-microservices-java/README.md

 [![License Apache2](https://img.shields.io/hexpm/l/plug.svg)](http://www.apache.org/licenses/LICENSE-2.0)
 [![Discord](https://img.shields.io/discord/685554030159593522)](https://discord.com/widget?id=685554030159593522&theme=dark)

-*"In this repository, you'll find everything you need related to the Cassandra Developer Workshop Build Java Microservices for Apache Cassandra.
+*"In this repository, you'll find everything you need related to the **Cassandra Developer Workshop Build Java Microservices for Apache Cassandra**.
 [The first live stream will be June 17th](https://www.youtube.com/watch?v=KAcZg6l9QTw).
 Past this date the `README.MD` will be updated with the recording.
 Feel free to bookmark this page for future reference, Enjoy"!* - The Developer Advocates Team.

 ![SplashScreen](https://github.com/DataStax-Academy/microservices-java-workshop-online/blob/master/z-materials/images/splash.png?raw=true)

-The `Cassandra Developer Workshorp` are an interactive experience.
-Advocates share some knowledge about part of Apache Cassandra™ database but you can interact with them through the chats *([youtube](https://www.youtube.com/channel/UCAIQY251avaMv7bBv5PCo-A) and [discord](https://discord.com/widget?id=685554030159593522&theme=dark))*, by doing  quizzes (menti.com), by doing the exercises below.
+`Cassandra Developer Workshorp` are an interactive experiences.
+Advocates share some knowledge about  Apache Cassandra™ database and you can interact with them through chats *([youtube](https://www.youtube.com/channel/UCAIQY251avaMv7bBv5PCo-A) and [discord](https://discord.com/widget?id=685554030159593522&theme=dark))*, quizzes (menti.com), and  exercises.

 # Table of Content
 For simplicity all exercises instructions are listed in a single `README.MD` document.
 As it is quite long we provide you a table of content is provided and after each chapter you can go back to it.